folksoul91/Blog/README.md

 For future improvements I will include...

-- Individually delete items from the user's cart
-- Add a specific quantity of an item
-- Add a rating system from our users
-- Add a order history for the users
-- Add a search content by categories
-- Add a navigation by category
-- Add a search bar to search for individual items
+- Individually upload an image to a blog post
-- Add a functionality to sort items by price
+- Add a like button
+- Make the Category dropdown url case sensitive